-Suzy is the founder of the twenty-five year old, Neo-Wiccan Tradition of Taoist Wicca , and the author of the forthcoming book: Discovering Taoist Wicca & the Wisdom of the Seasons.
+Suzy is the founder of the twenty-six year old, Neo-Wiccan Tradition of Taoist Wicca , and the author of "Ancient Wisdom for Modern Needs: Discovering Taoist Wicca."

 Furthermore, my training in Asian Medicine, which is based on Taoism, helped me to see the Wiccan Wheel of the Year as a Tao.
 In this system, the longest and shortest days of the year, the Solstices, function as the turning points between the creation cycle, or Yang half of the year with planting rituals.
 The destruction cycle or Yin half of the year darkens as the light goes into decline and harvest time composts and lays things to rest.
 This sets the stage for not only the sun’s rebirth at Yule, but also our own.

 In Taoist Wicca you can work with the deities, archetypes and qualities that work for you.
 This makes this practice an Interfaith system.
 Ritual is a powerful, ancient and cross-cultural form of hypnosis that creates a relaxed and suggestible trance state.
 Then through the use of symbols and symbolic actions you can experience the shifts you want to create in your life.